johnjones4/Standard-Notes-Clipper/Readme.md

 # Standard Notes Clipper

 This is a browser add-on (Firefox and Chrome) that allows you to clip web pages to your Standard Notes account.
+The add-on let's you select the portion of the page you want to clip.
+It then adds the HTML content of that selection to your Standard Notes account.

 The project is just a proof of concept right now, and needs much work.
 (Which is listed below.)
 Please use and share your feedback!
 And, of course, contributions are welcome!
 ## Installation

 ### Firefox